Skip to main content

 • What it is: The path to challenge a wrong value or a wrong denial.

-• Who can get it: Homeowners who believe the county value is too high or who receive a rejection notice on the homestead exemption.
+• Who can use it: Homeowners who believe the county value is too high or who receive a rejection or denial notice on the homestead exemption.

-• How it helps: A lower value can reduce the bill directly and can also protect a homestead exemption that would otherwise be reduced or denied for value.
+• How it helps: A lower value can reduce the bill and may protect a homestead exemption that would otherwise be reduced or denied for value.

-• How to apply: The official calendar says value-based complaints generally must be filed by June 30.
-If the county rejects the homestead on another basis, the guide says you usually have 30 days from the notice.
-If the Tax Commissioner denies the income determination, file Form 458P within 30 days.
+• How to apply: Value complaints are generally due by June 30.
+If the county rejects the homestead on another basis, the official guide explains the appeal steps.
+If the Tax Commissioner denies the income determination, Form 458P is usually due within 30 days.

 How to apply without wasting time

-• Check title before filing: If the home is in a trust, life estate, or shared ownership situation, use the county directory to call the assessor before you fill out forms.
+• Check title before filing: If the home is in a trust, life estate, or shared ownership situation, call the assessor before you fill out forms.

-• File Form 458 by June 30: Most age-based applicants also need Schedule I. The official filing window for 2026 is February 2 through June 30, 2026.
+• File by June 30: The official filing window is February 2 through June 30, 2026.
+A county board may grant a written extension to July 20 in limited cases.

-• Ask about statement credits and Form PTC at the same time: One call can confirm whether your tax statement already shows the automatic credits and whether you should claim Form PTC on your Nebraska return.
+• Ask about credits too: One call can confirm whether your tax statement already shows the automatic credits and whether Form PTC may help on your Nebraska return.

 Application checklist